 There are many forms of Iranian carpets, such as Medallion carpets with a central medallion surrounded by flowers, arabesques, and animals.
 Floral carpets, including trees, flowers, and arabesques organized in a geometrical way to evoke the Persian Garden and thus heaven.
 Prayer rugs, with a motif recalling the Mihrab of the mosques, and thus indicating the direction of Mecca, the holiest city of Islam for Muslims.

 If you have ever been into a carpet market, you know what a world of colour and beauty it is.
 Besides the traditional patterns, each region and city of Iran has developed its own specifications.
 Thus, sometimes carpets are completely different because of the cultural and natural environment of each region which is seen in the motifs, the texture, yarn, and the type of wool.
 Kilim, for instance, is a very specific type of flat tapestry-woven carpet originally made by nomads.
 More than 30 techniques of carpet weaving are used in different types of Iranian carpets.

 Persian carpets have remained of the most popular carpets in the world.
 The Persian carpets are still the first Iranian handicrafts to be exported.
 The trading of Persian carpets started with the Silk Road merchants and gained huge popularity.

 Iranians have turned the skill of carpet weaving into real art, whose most precious pieces are seen in famous museums all over the world.
-Yet, it is still a central element for every Iranian household and a portion of national art each Iranian must have.
-That's why all types of carpets can be found in Iran with all range of prices and sizes because every Iranian brings a little piece of heaven into their own home.
+Yet, it is still a central element for every Iranian household and a portion of national art each Iranian must-have.
+That's why all types of carpets can be found in Iran with all ranges of prices and sizes because every Iranian brings a little piece of heaven into their own home.